US election tampering charge for Russians

 How has Russia reacted?

-One of the men named in the indictment - Evgeny Prigozhin, who is known as "Putin's chef" denied election tampering.
+One of the men named in the indictment - Yevgeny Prigozhin, who is known as "Putin's chef", denied election tampering.

 "The Americans are very impressionable people, they see what they want to see," he was quoted as saying by Russian news agency Ria Novosti on Friday.
 "I have great respect for them.
 I'm not at all upset that I'm on this list.
 If they want to see the devil, let them see him."

+Mr Prigozhin has been a friend of Mr Putin since the 1990s.
+He has built up a business empire and has been accused of using companies to diffuse pro-Kremlin opinions via fake internet identities.

 Heat of investigation is increasing